paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 This wrapper provides a comprehensive set of nodes to build 3D scenes.

 #### Core Pipeline
--   **PHRenderFormer Model Loader**: Loads a specified RenderFormer model from Hugging Face or a local path.
+-   **RenderFormer Model Loader**: Loads a specified RenderFormer model from Hugging Face or a local path.
--   **PHRenderFormer Scene Builder**: Assembles a final scene for single-image rendering from meshes, a camera, materials, and lighting.
+-   **RenderFormer Scene Builder**: Assembles a scene from meshes, lighting, and camera inputs.
+It can handle both single camera inputs for static images and camera sequences for creating animations.
--   **PHRenderFormer Sampler**: Executes the RenderFormer pipeline on an assembled scene to produce the final rendered image.
+-   **RenderFormer Sampler**: Executes the RenderFormer pipeline on a scene or a sequence of scenes.
+It intelligently handles both single images and image batches for video, producing the final rendered output.

-#### Video & Animation
--   **PHRenderFormer Camera Target**: Creates a camera animation sequence by interpolating between a start and end camera state (position, look-at, FOV).
--   **PHRenderFormer Video Scene Builder**: Assembles a sequence of scenes, one for each frame of a camera animation.

 #### Scene Components
--   **PHRenderFormer Mesh Loader**: Loads a 3D mesh file (e.g., `.obj`, `.glb`).
-Includes a file upload button and serves as the primary node for defining an object's material and transformation.
+-   **RenderFormer Mesh Loader**: Loads a 3D mesh file (e.g., `.obj`, `.glb`).
+This node is also used to define an object's material properties and transformations.
--   **PHRenderFormer Camera**: Defines the camera's position, look-at target, and field of view (FOV).
+-   **RenderFormer Camera**: Defines the camera's position, look-at target, and field of view (FOV).
--   **PHRenderFormer Material**: Defines the PBR material properties for a mesh.
-The diffuse color can be set using an interactive, canvas-based color picker.
--   **PHRenderFormer Lighting**: Creates a configurable emissive light source.
+-   **RenderFormer Lighting**: Creates a configurable emissive light source.

+#### Animation
+-   **RenderFormer Camera Target**: Creates a camera animation sequence by interpolating between a start and end camera state (position, look-at, FOV).

-#### Utilities & Advanced
+#### Utilities
--   **PHRenderFormer Mesh Combine**: Combines multiple `PH_MESH` outputs into a single object list.
+-   **RenderFormer Mesh Combine**: Combines multiple `MESH` outputs into a single object list.
--   **PHRenderFormer Lighting Combine**: Combines multiple light sources into a single list for the scene builder.
+-   **RenderFormer Lighting Combine**: Combines multiple light sources into a single list for the scene builder.
--   **PHRenderFormer Remesh**: Simplifies the geometry of a mesh to a target face count using `pymeshlab`.
+-   **RenderFormer Remesh**: Simplifies the geometry of a mesh to a target face count using `pymeshlab`.
--   **PHRenderFormer Random Colors**: Applies random vertex colors to a mesh for creative effects or debugging.
+-   **RenderFormer Random Colors**: Applies random vertex colors to a mesh for creative effects or debugging.

+#### Advanced & Experimental
--   **PHRenderFormer From JSON**: Loads a scene from a JSON definition, allowing for more complex and customized setups based on the original RenderFormer format.
+-   **RenderFormer From JSON**: Loads a scene from a JSON definition, allowing for more complex and customized setups based on the original RenderFormer format.
--   **PHRenderFormer Example Scene**: A test node to quickly load one of the official RenderFormer example scenes.
+-   **RenderFormer Example Scene**: A test node to quickly load one of the official RenderFormer example scenes.

 ---

-### Version History
+### 📜 Version History

 #### Version 0.2.5 - Node Consolidation and Workflow Simplification
 -   **Workflow:** Merged the `RenderFormerVideoSamplerBatched` into the main `RenderFormerGenerator` (now `RenderFormer Sampler`).
 The sampler now intelligently handles both single images and video sequences, with an optional `IMAGES` output.